ydahal1/ydahal1/jokes.md

-What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+What do you call cheese by itself?
+Provolone.

 [
-Tue Feb 18 00:24:13 UTC 2025
+Wed Feb 19 00:24:36 UTC 2025
  ]